timescale/docs/install/installation-macos.md

 ### Uninstalling TimescaleDB using Homebrew

-1. Remove the TimescaleDB extension:
+1. At the `psql` prompt, remove the TimescaleDB extension:

     ```bash
     tsdb=# DROP EXTENSION timescaledb;